oceanprotocol/docs/user-guides/publish-data-nfts.md

 ### Code flow

 * **Python:** Are you looking at how to publish a data NFT using Python?
-Follow our ocean.py [Publish Flow](../developers/ocean.py/publish-flow.md) to mint a data NFT and datatoken using Python.
+Follow the ocean.py [Publish Flow](../developers/ocean.py/publish-flow.md) to mint a data NFT and datatoken using Python.
 * **Javascript**: Are you looking at how to publish a data NFT using Javascript?
-Follow our ocean.js [Publish Flow](../developers/ocean.js/publish.md) to mint a data NFT and datatoken using Javascript.
+Follow the ocean.js [Publish Flow](../developers/ocean.js/publish.md) to mint a data NFT and datatoken using Javascript.

 #### More Info 🧐